ivanoff/antivirus-microservice-php/README.md

 ## Antivirus Microservice PHP Client

-This is client for a free and fully functional microservice for antivirus file checking using `ClamAV`.
+This is client for a free and fully functional [Antivirus Microservice Server](https://github.com/ivanoff/Antivirus-Microservice?tab=readme-ov-file#antivirus-microservice-server)

 ## Example